-Organised licensed premises tour means a tour of two or more licensed premises involving a group of persons and that:

-- (a) is marketed or advertised to the public or a section of the public in any form; and - (b) involves participants paying a fee to a licensed premises tour organiser as consideration for participating in the organised licensed premises tour.

-It does not include a privately organised tour of licensed premises involving a group of persons, unless it satisfies (a) and (b) above.
+Organised licensed premises tour means a tour of two or more licensed premises involving a group of persons, that is marketed or advertised to the public or a section of the public in any form.
+It does not include a privately organised tour of licensed premises that is not marketed or advertised to the public.